PapaAsibuo/PapaAsibuo.github.io/README.md

 <iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1KritiNP341rte0x-M1J4zXfpLGmsivEvk3EewjSO8KQ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>

-While creating this infographic, I realized a number of things made it harder to empathize with the people in study.
+While creating this infographic,  it was discovered that a number of things made it harder to empathize with the people in study.
 For example: these events were so long ago (in a time without cameras) as such, the subtitute of pictures with paintings.
 The use of the word "slave" is another example.

 Here are links to all the sources of information used in making this timeline:
 [Important dates in slave trade](http://news.bbc.co.uk/cbbcnews/hi/newsid_6360000/newsid_6368500/6368507.stm)